BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Refuse Cal's offer down the mountain (-1 Cal)

-Before we leave, enter the small house just south of Blake's apartment and give the girl inside a Floral Charm in exchange for the *Banettite*!
+Before we leave Ametrine City, enter the small house just south of Blake's apartment and give the girl inside a Floral Charm in exchange for the *Banettite*!
 Next, head on over to the Pokemart.
 Inside, a person will give you a *Magmarizer*.

-## Glitch City

-Before we proceed with the story, we can head over to Calcenon to get the following points:
+Before we proceed with the story, we can head over to Calcenon via the Route 3 shortcut to get the following points:

 **Relationship Point Choices:**
 - Talk to Cain in Calcenon after fighting Blake (+1 Cain)